Daddy Yankee gives Argentina more gasoline

 Well, we’re not really sure that President Milei has much of an inner struggle about anything, but we don’t know the man, and he certainly is engaged in an outer struggle with the Argentine economy.
 We’ll stick with “agonistes” for now.

 One part of the explanation for the loss is that the economic recovery has been halting.
 Inflation ran last month at an annualized rate of 25%.
 That’s better than when Milei took office, but it isn’t good by any standard.
 Unemployment is down slightly, but only slightly.
 Poverty has fallen from it’s peak, but it still around the same elevated level as it was in 2020..
 Real wages have managed to touch the level they had when Milei took office in June of this year … but they are still much lower than in the recent past.
-And as we all know, inflation angers voters even when their real wages rise, because they see the nominal raised as deserved and see inflation as stealing something from them.
+And as we all know, inflation angers voters even when their real wages rise, because they view their nominal raises raised as deserved which inflation then unfairly steals away from them.2

 But the economy is only one part of the wipeout at the polls, and we suspect it is actually a very small part.